pm0u/vimulator/README.md

 ### ERD

 This project utilizes mongoDB and does not have any relational data.
 There are validations available in the models directory.

-### MVP / proof of concept

-The current proof of concept is live at http://vimulator.surge.sh/html/index.html

-there is admittedly still a lot to be done to make it efficient and viable.